In this article:

 - Tablets and capsules (oral use)

-Aloe vera has been shown to have medicinal properties, which have been studied extensively in clinical studies.
+Aloe vera has been shown to possess medicinal properties, which have been studied extensively in clinical studies.

-Multiple studies suggest aloe vera may have a therapeutic role in irritable bowel syndrome (IBS).
-(2)(3)(4) However, it should be consumed in moderation, and after consulting your healthcare provider, as excessive consumption of aloe vera may lead to diarrhea.
+- Multiple studies suggest aloe vera may have a therapeutic role in irritable bowel syndrome (IBS).
+(2)(3)(4)

-Various studies suggest that the oral administration of aloe vera may help decrease blood glucose levels and HbA1c in individuals with prediabetes and type 2 diabetes.
-It has also been shown to help improve cholesterol in individuals with prediabetes and diabetes.
+- Various studies suggest that the oral administration of aloe vera may help decrease blood glucose levels, HbA1c, and cholesterol levels in individuals with prediabetes and type 2 diabetes.
 However, the most efficient dosage or administration type is not yet determined.
 (9)(10)(11)

 Side Effects of Aloe Vera

-Although generally good for health, aloe vera consumption may have a few side effects, including diarrhea, abdominal pain and cramps, potassium depletion, and muscle weakness in some individuals.
-People allergic to aloe vera may experience hives and skin irritation.
+Although generally good for health, aloe vera consumption may have a few side effects, including:

 It is recommended to consult your doctor before taking aloe vera or any aloe vera supplements, as the plant can interfere with the action of certain medications.

-Recipes to Make Aloe Vera Juice at Home
+Recipes to Make Aloe Vera Drinks at Home

 - 2 tablespoons aloe vera gel (about one leaf)